 The savers also qualify for a Personal Savings Allowance (PSA) that is dependent on their income tax band.

-- Basic Rate Taxpayers (20%): Meaning they have the ability to earn up to £1,000 interest tax-free in a given year.
+Basic Rate Taxpayers (20%): Meaning they have the ability to earn up to £1,000 interest tax-free in a given year.

-- Higher Rate Taxpayers (40%): Tax-free savings allowance is limited to £500.
+Higher Rate Taxpayers (40%): The tax-free savings allowance is limited to £500.

 NS&I and Premium Bonds

-For those who want more growth on their investment, NS&I’s direct saver account is a great option with a gross AER of 3.50 percent.
+For those who want more growth on their investment, NS&I’s direct saver account is a great option with a gross AER of 3.50 per cent.

 HMRC Savings Account Tax Warning: Compliance is Key

 The HMRC Savings Account Tax warning showcases that tax compliance is an important aspect that a person needs to adhere to at all times.
-Not informing earnings of more than 10,000 pounds ranges from interest charges to great legal battles that one might have to go through.
+Not informing of earnings of more than 10,000 pounds ranges from interest charges to great legal battles that one might have to go through.

 This can be avoided through the following means:.

-- Utilise Allowances: Seize the tax-free spaces available in ISAs and premium bonds to the fullest extent.
+Utilise Allowances: Seize the tax-free spaces available in ISAs and premium bonds to the fullest extent.

-- File on Time: Tax returns in self-assessment should be submitted in an orderly fashion in case earnings go over the threshold that has been set.
+File on Time: Tax returns in self-assessment should be submitted in an orderly fashion in case earnings go over the threshold that has been set.

 Conclusion